Robust Revenue Maximization Under Minimal Statistical Information: Introduction

 The main focus of our paper is a multi-dimensional auction setting where a single bidder has additive valuations for $m$ items, drawn from a joint probability distribution $F$.
 We make no further assumptions on $F$; in particular, we do not require $F$ to be a product distribution nor do we enforce any kind of regularity.
 The seller knows only the mean $\mu_j$ and (an upper bound on) the standard deviation $\sigma_j$ of each item's $j$ marginal distribution.
 Based on this limited statistical information, they are asked to fix a truthful (possibly randomized) mechanism to sell the items.
 Then, an adversary chooses the actual distribution $F$ (respecting, of course, the statistical $(\mu_j,\sigma_j)$-information) and the seller realizes the expected revenue of the auction, in the standard Bayesian way, in expectation with respect to $F$.
 The main quantity of interest, which we call the \emph{robust approximation ratio} is the ratio of the optimal revenue (which has full knowledge of $F$ in advance) to this revenue.

-Our worst-case, min-max approach is similar in spirit to the previous work of \citet{Azar:2013aa,Azar2013} and~\citet{Carrasco2018}.
+Our worst-case, min-max approach is similar in spirit to the previous work of~\citet{Azar:2013aa,Azar2013} and~\citet{Carrasco2018}.
 However, the critical difference in the present paper is that our main goal is to optimize the \emph{ratio} against the optimal revenue and not just the expected revenue of the selling mechanism on its own.
-It turns out that, similarly to the aforementioned previous work, our bounds can be stated with respect to the ratio $r_j=\sigma_j/\mu_j$, which is an important statistical quantity called the \emph{coefficient of variation\footnote{This is essentially a ``unit-independent'' measure of the dispersion of the distribution.
-See, e.g.,~\citet{Moriguti1951a} or~\citet[Sec.~2.21]{Kendall:1948aa}.} (CV)}, of each item's marginal distribution.
+It turns out that, similarly to the aforementioned previous work, our bounds can be stated with respect to the ratio $r_j=\sigma_j/\mu_j$ of each item's marginal distribution.
+This is an important statistical quantity called the \emph{coefficient of variation (CV)}; it is essentially a ``unit-independent'' measure of the dispersion of the distribution (see, e.g.,~\citep{Moriguti1951a} or~\citep[Sec.~2.21]{Kendall:1948aa}).

 In \cref{sec:prelims} we formally introduce our model and necessary notation.
 In the following two sections we focus on the single-item case, since this will be the building block for all our results.
 In particular, in~\cref{sec:deterministic-upper} we show that the robust approximation ratio of deterministic mechanisms is \emph{exactly} $\rho_D(r)\approx 1+4r^2$ (see \cref{def:function-upper-deterministic}), closing a gap open from the work of~\citet{Azar:2013aa}.
 Similarly to previous work, in order to achieve this we solve exactly the corresponding min-max problem (see~\cref{lem:deterministic_inner_opt}); however, the method and the solution itself have to be different, since we are dealing with the ratio, which is a more ``sensitive'' quantity than the revenue on its own.
+By ``sensitive'' we mean that its value changes in a less smooth and more unpredictable way for small perturbations of the distribution and the mechanism.